-Run-what-you-brung style of truck.
-Unlimited tread-wear rated tires.
-Unlimited horsepower.
+Unlimited horsepower, 200 tread-wear rated tires only.
 After market stock replacement frame allowed.
+Unlimited suspension modifications allowed.
+Wheelbase of either OE frame or of OE body can be altered in this class but not both.
 Truck must have a legal vin number and be tagged and insured for the event.
 Home built chassis allowed after tech inspection approval.
-Full cage incorporated into then frame and suspension is allowed.
+Full cage that is incorporated into the frame and suspension is allowed.
 Unlimited aero package allowed.
-Weight restriction of 3000lb min.
-5-point harness and helmets required in this class.
-Height adjustable suspension allowed.
+Weight restriction of 3000lbs min for this class.
+5-point harness and helmet are required in this class.
 This class is for both 2WD and 4WD Trucks.

 MC-Class: (Manufactures class)

 (Novice-1) This Class has a Minimum of 200 treadwear rated tires.
-Stock frame, stock motor, horsepower max of 350.
-Headers, intake, exhaust allowed, minimal suspension modifications; example-dropped spindles, springs, c-notch and flip kit and I-beams.
-All components must use original EO geometry mounting holes locations.
+Stock frame, stock/original OEM motor in this class.
+No firewall or motor set back allowed.
+Horsepower max of 300 in this class.
+Headers, intake manifold, exhaust allowed.
+Minimal suspension modifications: example-dropped spindles, springs, c-notch and flip kit and I-beams allowed.
+All suspension components must use original EO geometry mounting holes and locations.
 Swapped gears and brakes that bolt on to the OE geometry mounting points allowed.
-Minimum of factory seatbelt is needed in this class.
-No cages in this class required, harness bar is allowed.
+Minimum of factory seatbelt and helmet is required in this class.
+No full cages, harness bar is allowed.
 Weight restrictions are 3400lbs min.
 No aero allowed in this class.
 This class is for both 2WD and 4WD Trucks.

 Auto-cross rules: In order to compete you must be at least 16 years of age and have a valid DL.
 You must also have proof of insurance on the truck that it being raced.
 Racers will wait their turn to compete in the auto cross in the grid section not in their pits.
 Start line will have a safety officer show you the beginning of the auto cross, once the auto cross is complete racer will exit course and return to either grid or pits.

 Horsepower documentation is based on honesty of owner/operator due to no dyno at the track.
 Weight calculations based on honesty of owner/operator, but top three in each class will be weighed!
 If the tech department ask you something about your truck and you give them false information, a move in class or a penalty will be applied.
-Kumho tires are prohibited in T-1, T-2 and N-1.
-They are allowed in the “Outlaw” and "MC".
+Kumho tires are prohibited in at PTTS.

 All Trucks in the Autocross competition and Speed-n-Stop challenge must have a manufacturers vin number and be street legal.
 All trucks competing in this event will be driven by owner and operator of the truck.
 All trucks must be owed by driver for a minimum of 120 days.
 No dual driving at this event.
 No hired guns or pro driver substitutes allowed unless in "MC".
 Tires can be exchanged in all classes if truck has had a catastrophic failure and safety reasons arise.